 - The Centrality of Jesus Christ

-The whole Bible is the Word of God.
+The Whole Bible is the Word of God.

 He said to them, ‘How foolish you are, and how slow to believe all that the prophets have spoken!
 Did not the Messiah have to suffer these things and then enter his glory?’
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself”. – Luke 24:25-27

-Biblical Interpretation Centered on Jesus
+Biblical Truth and Interpretation Centered on Jesus

 Here are some steps to follow as we attempt to interpret the Scriptures correctly through Christ: